Hong Kong newspaper raided, tycoon detained under new law

 “I have always thought I might one day be sent to jail for my publications or for my calls for democracy in Hong Kong,” Lai wrote.
 “But for a few tweets, and because they are said to threaten the national security of mighty China?
 That’s a new one, even for me.”

-Lai was earlier arrested in February and April for allegedly participating in unauthorized protests last year.
-He also faces charges of joining an unauthorized vigil on June 4 marking the anniversary of Beijing’s crackdown on pro-democracy protesters in Tiananmen Square in 1989.
+Lai was arrested in February and April for allegedly participating in unauthorized protests last year.
+He also faces charges of joining an unauthorized vigil June 4 marking Beijing’s crackdown on pro-democracy protesters in Tiananmen Square in 1989.

-Last year, Lai met U.S. Vice President Mike Pence and Secretary of State Mike Pompeo at the White House to discuss a controversial bill — since withdrawn — that would have allowed criminal suspects in Hong Kong to be sent to mainland China for trial.
+Last year, Lai met U.S. Vice President Mike Pence and Pompeo at the White House to discuss a controversial bill — since withdrawn — that would have allowed criminal suspects in Hong Kong to be sent to mainland China for trial.

 But Hong Kong officials have said the security law, which took effect June 30, would not be applied retroactively.
 The law is widely seen as a means to curb dissent after anti-government protests rocked the semi-autonomous city for months last year.